Virus latency: HIV

-One of the best-studied viruses that does this is HIV.
+One of the best-studied viruses that exhibits viral latency is HIV.
 HIV uses reverse transcriptase to create a DNA copy of its RNA genome.
 HIV latency allows the virus to largely avoid the immune system.
 Like other viruses that go latent, it does not typically cause symptoms while latent.
-Unfortunately, HIV in proviral latency is nearly impossible to target with antiretroviral drugs.
+HIV in proviral latency is nearly impossible to target with antiretroviral drugs.
 Several classes of latency reversing agents (LRAs) are under development for possible use in shock-and-kill strategies in which the latently infected cellular reservoirs would be reactivated (the shock) so that anti-viral treatment could take effect (the kill).

 Maintaining latency

 Both proviral and episomal latency may require maintenance for continued infection and fidelity of viral genes.
 Latency is generally maintained by viral genes expressed primarily during latency.
 Expression of these latency-associated genes may function to keep the viral genome from being digested by cellular ribozymes or being found out by the immune system.
 Certain viral gene products (RNA transcripts such as non-coding RNAs and proteins) may also inhibit apoptosis or induce cell growth and division to allow more copies of the infected cell to be produced.

-An example of such a gene product is the latency associated transcripts (LAT) in herpes simplex virus, which interfere with apoptosis by downregulating a number of host factors, including major histocompatibility complex (MHC) and inhibiting the apoptotic pathway.
+An example of such a gene product is the latency associated transcripts (LATs) in herpes simplex virus, which interfere with apoptosis by downregulating a number of host factors, including major histocompatibility complex (MHC) and inhibiting the apoptotic pathway.

 A certain type of latency could be ascribed to the endogenous retroviruses.
 These viruses have incorporated into the human genome in the distant past, and are now transmitted through reproduction.
 Generally these types of viruses have become highly evolved, and have lost the expression of many gene products.
 Some of the proteins expressed by these viruses have co-evolved with host cells to play important roles in normal processes.

 Ramifications

-While viral latency exhibits no active viral shedding nor causes any pathologies or symptoms, the virus is still able to reactivate via external activators (sunlight, stress, etc.) to cause an acute infection.
+While viral latency exhibits no active viral shedding nor causes any pathologies or symptoms, the virus is still able to reactivate via external activators, such as sunlight and stress, to cause an acute infection.
 In the case of herpes simplex virus, which generally infects an individual for life, a serotype of the virus reactivates occasionally to cause cold sores.
 Although the sores are quickly resolved by the immune system, they may be a minor annoyance from time to time.
 In the case of varicella zoster virus, after an initial acute infection (chickenpox) the virus lies dormant until reactivated as herpes zoster.

 More serious ramifications of a latent infection could be the possibility of transforming the cell, and forcing the cell into uncontrolled cell division.
 This is a result of the random insertion of the viral genome into the host's own gene and expression of host cellular growth factors for the benefit of the virus.
 In a notable event, this actually happened during gene therapy through the use of retroviral vectors at the Necker Hospital in Paris, where twenty young boys received treatment for a genetic disorder, after which five developed leukemia-like syndromes.